dscope-io/dscope-camel-snowflake/samples/mcp-snowflake-yaml/README.md

 3. Invoke `tools/call` with sample arguments; if validation fails you’ll get a `-32602` JSON-RPC error citing the missing fields.

 ### Route overview
-The Camel route in `routes/mcp-snowflake.yaml` wires incoming HTTP requests through the MCP processors:
+The Camel route in `routes/mcp-snowflake.yaml` wires incoming HTTP requests through the shared `camel-mcp` processors and the Snowflake-specific beans:

 1. `mcpRequestSizeGuard` and `mcpRateLimit` enforce basic protections.
 2. `mcpHttpValidator` checks headers and protocol negotiation.